 1. The Service Consumer sends a HTTP DELETE request to the Service Provider.

-The target URI identifies the base resource.
+The path component of the target URI identifies the base resource.

-The scope query parameter identifies other resources besides the base resource.
-The filter query parameter is applied to the set of scoped resources.
+If present, the "scope" query parameter identifies other resources besides the base resource.
+The "filter" query parameter may be applied to the set of scoped resources.
 Only resources passing the filter criteria are targeted.

+When no query parameters are present only the resource identified by the target URI shall be deleted.

 2. The Service Provider sends a HTTP DELETE response to the Service Consumer.

-On success, "200 OK" shall be returned.
-The message body carries the URIs of the deleted resources.
+On success, when no query parameters are present in the request and only one resource is deleted, "204 No Content" shall be returned.
+Otherwise, when query parameters are present in the request, "200 OK" shall be returned and the response message body shall carry the URIs of the deleted resources.

 On failure, an appropriate error code shall be returned.
-The response message body shall provide additional error information
+The response message body may provide additional error information

 12.1.1.1.6 Operation "subscribe"